Mostafa-ram/mail_sender/Readme.txt

 >> you just need to put 6 things that you will find them inside ### ### in the code

-1- put txt file that hase emails with the next regulations
+1- put path of the txt file that hase emails with the next regulations

 #txt file must be formated as  the next example:
 #mail space then the owner of the mail <mohamed@gmail.com   mohamed>